xmusphlkg/CNIDS/Report/information/Poliomyelitis.md

 Poliomyelitis, commonly referred to as polio, is an infectious viral disease caused by the poliovirus.
-Primarily affecting children under the age of five, polio can lead to lifelong paralysis or even death.
-This paper provides a comprehensive overview of poliomyelitis, including its epidemiology, global prevalence, transmission routes, affected populations, key statistics, historical context and discovery, major risk factors, and impact on different regions and populations.
+It primarily affects children under the age of five, but it can also impact older children and adults.
+The disease has been a notable public health concern globally, resulting in paralysis and even death in severe cases.
+However, thanks to extensive vaccination efforts, the prevalence of poliomyelitis has significantly decreased over the past few decades.

+Historical Context and Discovery:
+Poliomyelitis has been documented throughout history, with evidence dating back to Ancient Egypt.
+However, it was not recognized as a distinct illness until the late 19th century.
+In 1908, Karl Landsteiner and Erwin Popper successfully isolated a virus from patients with poliomyelitis, confirming that the disease had a viral cause.
+Further research in the mid-20th century led to the development of effective vaccines by Jonas Salk and Albert Sabin, which greatly contributed to the efforts aimed at controlling and eradicating polio.

 Global Prevalence:
-Prior to the introduction of the polio vaccine, poliomyelitis was a significant global health concern, with large outbreaks occurring worldwide.
-However, with the development and widespread use of vaccines, the prevalence of polio has significantly decreased.
-Currently, polio remains endemic only in two countries: Afghanistan and Pakistan.
-Occasionally, other countries experience outbreaks due to virus importation, but these are typically contained swiftly.
+Poliomyelitis was once endemic in many parts of the world, resulting in large-scale outbreaks and epidemics.
+Nonetheless, successful vaccination programs have led to a drastic reduction in the number of polio cases.
+As of 2021, only two countries, Afghanistan and Pakistan, still have endemic wild poliovirus transmission.
+The overall global prevalence has decreased by over 99% since the establishment of the Global Polio Eradication Initiative in 1988.

 Transmission Routes:
-The poliovirus primarily spreads through the fecal-oral route, meaning it is usually transmitted through contaminated food, water, or surfaces.
-Infection occurs when individuals ingest fecal matter containing the virus or when they come into contact with secretions from an infected person's mouth or nose.
-Respiratory droplets from coughing or sneezing by infected individuals can also contribute to the spread.
+The poliovirus is primarily transmitted through the fecal-oral route, typically via contaminated food, water, or direct contact with an infected person's feces or respiratory droplets.
+The virus replicates in the intestines and can spread to the nervous system, resulting in paralysis in some cases.
+The poliovirus is highly contagious and can spread rapidly, particularly in areas with inadequate sanitation and low vaccination coverage.

 Affected Populations:
-While poliomyelitis can affect people of any age, children under five are particularly vulnerable.
-The virus mainly targets the nervous system, resulting in muscle weakness, paralysis, and potential lifelong disability.
-Socioeconomic factors, such as inadequate sanitation, lack of safe drinking water, and limited access to healthcare services, contribute to increased risk of polio transmission in low-income and developing countries.
+Poliomyelitis can affect individuals of all age groups, but young children are the most vulnerable.
+In regions with high transmission rates, infants are typically affected due to limited immunity resulting from previous exposure or vaccination.
+People with compromised immune systems, such as those with HIV/AIDS or malnutrition, are also at a heightened risk of contracting polio and experiencing severe complications.

 Key Statistics:
-According to the World Health Organization (WHO), global polio cases have decreased by over 99% since the launch of the Global Polio Eradication Initiative in 1988.
-In 2020, only 140 cases were reported worldwide.
-However, it is crucial to note that these figures exclude cases in countries where polio remains endemic.

-Historical Context and Discovery:
-Poliomyelitis has been recognized as a disease for thousands of years.
-However, its true nature was not understood until the late 19th century.
-The United States experienced its first major polio epidemic in 1916, resulting in thousands of cases and deaths.
-It was not until the 1950s that vaccines were developed for polio prevention.
-The introduction of the inactivated polio vaccine (IPV) and the oral polio vaccine (OPV) significantly reduced global polio cases.
+- In 2020, there were only 122 reported cases of wild poliovirus worldwide, primarily in Afghanistan and Pakistan.
+- The global prevalence of paralytic polio cases decreased from an estimated 350,000 cases in 1988 to fewer than 100 cases in 2019.
+- The successful eradication of wild poliovirus type 2 was achieved in 2015, with no reported cases since then.
+- The vast majority of poliovirus infections are asymptomatic, with only a small proportion resulting in paralysis or other severe symptoms.

 Major Risk Factors:
-Risk factors associated with the transmission of poliomyelitis include residing in areas with inadequate sanitation infrastructure, lack of access to safe drinking water, and low vaccination coverage.
-Polio is more likely to spread in overcrowded and unsanitary conditions, such as refugee camps or areas affected by natural disasters.
-Furthermore, individuals with weakened immune systems, such as those with malnutrition or HIV/AIDS, face a higher risk of paralysis if infected with the poliovirus.
+- Inadequate vaccination coverage: Lack of immunization or incomplete vaccine coverage increases the risk of polio transmission.
+- Poor sanitation and hygiene: Contaminated water sources, inadequate waste disposal, and unsanitary living conditions facilitate the transmission of the poliovirus.
+- Travel and migration: The movement of infected individuals from endemic areas to non-endemic regions can introduce the virus to susceptible populations.
+- Conflict and instability: Polio eradication efforts are often impeded in regions experiencing armed conflict, political instability, or weak health infrastructure.

 Impact on Different Regions and Populations:
-In regions where polio remains endemic, such as Afghanistan and Pakistan, the disease poses significant public health challenges.
-Factors such as conflict, social barriers, and religious or cultural beliefs contribute to ongoing polio transmission in these areas.
-The impact of polio varies among populations depending on their access to healthcare services and immunization coverage.
-Minority and marginalized populations, including migrants and refugees, often bear a disproportionate burden of polio due to limited healthcare access and lower vaccination rates.

-In conclusion, poliomyelitis, also known as polio, is a viral disease that primarily affects children under the age of five.
-The global prevalence of polio has greatly decreased due to widespread vaccination efforts.
-Polio is mainly transmitted through contaminated food, water, and surfaces.
-Inadequate sanitation, limited access to safe drinking water, and deficient healthcare services contribute to the risk of transmission.
-While polio remains endemic in Afghanistan and Pakistan, ongoing vaccination efforts aim to eradicate the disease.
+The impact of polio varies across regions, with the highest prevalence observed in countries where the virus is endemic.
+Regions with low socioeconomic development, limited access to healthcare, and political unrest face the greatest challenges in controlling the spread of polio.
+Disparities in vaccine coverage can also contribute to variations in prevalence rates and affected populations.
+Additionally, certain marginalized populations, such as refugees and internally displaced individuals, may face increased vulnerability due to limited access to healthcare and vaccination services.

+In conclusion, poliomyelitis has significantly declined in global prevalence due to comprehensive vaccination efforts.
+However, it is crucial to maintain continued surveillance, vaccination campaigns, and awareness programs to achieve the eradication of polio worldwide.
+The disease remains a concern in specific regions with inadequate health infrastructure and ongoing conflicts.
+Addressing risk factors, ensuring high vaccination coverage, and maintaining strong surveillance systems are essential in preventing the transmission of polio and protecting vulnerable populations.